Rigidity aspects of a cosmological singularity theorem: Acknowledgments.

 It would be interesting to know if there exists a Riemannian metric $h$ on a 3-manifold $V$ with hyperbolic structure such that $(V,h)$ embeds into a spacetime $(M,g)$ where Theorem \ref{new} (iii) applies.
 Example \ref{ex9} shows that $h$ cannot be taken to be the hyperbolic metric.

-\section{Acknowledgments}
+\section{Acknowledgments.}

 We are grateful to Greg Galloway for fruitful interaction in all stages of the present work, most importantly in connection with the virtual positive $b_1$-conjecture (cf.\ Remark \ref{Greg}).
 We also acknowledge helpful correspondence with Florian Beyer, Shuli Chen, Klaus Kr\"oncke, Vanderson Lima and Franco Vargas Pallete.
+Furthermore, we thank the referee for useful comments.

 Eric Ling was supported by Carlsberg Foundation CF21-0680 and Danmarks Grundforskningsfond CPH-GEOTOP-DNRF151.
-Carl Rossdeutscher and Walter Simon were funded by the Austrian Science Fund (FWF) [Grant DOI 10.55776/P35078]; Roland Steinbauer was funded in part by FWF as well [Grant DOI 10.55776/EFP6].
+Carl Rossdeutscher and Walter Simon were funded by the Austrian Science Fund (FWF) [Grant DOI 10.55776/ P35078]; Roland Steinbauer was funded in part by FWF as well [Grant DOI 10.55776 /EFP6].
 Part of the research on this paper was performed while two of the authors were participants of the program “New Frontiers in Curvature: Flows, General Relativity, Minimal Submanifolds, and Symmetry” at the Simons Laufer Mathematical Sciences Institute (SLMath).
 We thank SLMath for its support.
+We also acknowledge the support of the Simons Center for Geometry and Physics, where parts of this work were carried out during the program \emph{``Geometry and Convergence in Mathematical General Relativity''}.
 For open access purposes, the authors have applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.